ConesaLab/SQANTI-browser/README.md

 - **Automatic Conversion**: Converts SQANTI3 GTF and classification files to bigBed format
 - **Color Coding**: Transcripts are automatically colored by structural category using the same color scheme as SQANTI3
-- **Search-Friendly Names**: Encodes classification info in the BED name to enable search/filter in UCSC
+- **Per-Category Tracks**: Separate bigBed tracks for each structural category for easy filtering
+- **Trix Search Index**: Full-text search for isoforms by any classification attribute (gene, category, strand, etc.)
+- **Interactive HTML Reports**: Filterable tables for each structural category with range filters, dropdowns, and Trix string generation
-- **Hub Generation**: Creates complete UCSC Genome Browser hub files
+- **Hub Generation**: Creates complete UCSC Genome Browser hub files with tracks visible by default
-- **Chromosome Sizes**: Uses provided `--chrom-sizes` file, or extracts sizes directly from the GTF if not provided
 - **Comprehensive Logging**: Detailed progress and error reporting
+- **Advanced**: Is compatible with user-defined chrom.sizes, .2bit, can also format and include STAR junction files.

 ## Prerequisites

 ### Required Software

-1. **UCSC Tools** (required for file format conversion):
+1. **UCSC Tools** (required for file format conversion and search indexing):
    - `gtfToGenePred`
    - `genePredToBed`
    - `bedToBigBed`
+   - `ixIxx`

    **Installation Options:**